-- 6.7.11 To avoid adverse effects on communities and road users, suitable HGV routes have been identified. - Site accesses, junctions to the highway and construction haul routes will be as 6.7.12 specified in the Outline CTMP (application document A8.9) and as shown in the Works Plan drawings forming part of the Development Consent Order or as otherwise agreed with Thurrock Council. - The design of the HGV access, including visibility standards and, where necessary, 6.7.13 temporary speed restrictions on the adjacent highway, will be agreed with the relevant highway authority. - 6.7.14 The construction site access will comply with the following general principles: - Have sufficient areas available at all times for all vehicles to enter and exit in a forward gear; - To be accepted into the works area directly without waiting on the highway; • - Suitable surface finish; - Suitable fluming arrangements for any ditches at the side of the road; and - Provide for road-sweeping activity in the vicinity of the access.
+- 6.7.11 To avoid adverse effects on communities and road users, suitable HGV routes have been identified in the Outline CTMP. - 6.7.12 Site accesses, junctions to the highway and construction haul routes will be as specified in the Outline CTMP (application document A8.9) and as shown in the Works Plan drawings forming part of the Development Consent Order or as otherwise agreed with Thurrock Council. - 6.7.136.7.12 The design of the HGV access, including visibility standards and, where necessary, temporary speed restrictions on the adjacent highway, will be agreed with the relevant highway authority. - 6.7.146.7.13 The construction site access will comply with the following general principles: - Have sufficient areas available at all times for all vehicles to enter and exit in a forward gear; - To be accepted into the works area directly without waiting on the highway; - Suitable surface finish; - Suitable fluming arrangements for any ditches at the side of the road; and - Provide for road-sweeping activity in the vicinity of the access.